Albuquerque International Balloon Fiesta Photo Guide

 Headlamp with red light: For navigating in darkness without blinding others

-Water: At least 1 liter (you can bring your own or buy there)
+Water: At least 2 bottles (you can bring your own or buy there)

 Snacks: Vendors open early but lines are long—bring granola bars